Home Articles B.Sc CS Vs BCA Salary Scope and Job Opportunities: Which is Better?

 ₹7–12 LPA

-With the right upskilling, both BCA and BSc CS students can reach these salary brackets.
+With the appropriate upskilling, both BCA and B.Sc CS graduates can achieve these salary ranges.

 Which Course is Right for You?

-Both BCA and BSc Computer Science can lead to high-paying careers in tech — if you treat your degree as a launchpad and not the final destination.
-Focus on building skills, gaining experience, and staying curious.
+Both BCA and BSc Computer Science can lead to high-paying careers in technology, provided you consider your degree as a starting point instead of the destination.
+Prioritize developing skills, acquiring experience, and cultivating a sense of wonder.

-Instead of asking “Which degree pays more?”, ask yourself:
+Instead of thinking, “Which degree pays more?”, you should pose this question:

 Frequently Asked Questions